 But conservative, liberal or middle-of-the-roader, we all depend on quality journalism from the Wall Street Journal – owned by relentless righty Rupert Murdock’s News Corp. – and Bloomberg – owned by moderate Republican Michael Bloomberg – to stay informed about financial markets, politics and pretty much everything else.

 We know their opinion pieces typically reflect their left-right biases, but we’re free to skip them and still appreciate their dedication to deep, accurate reporting.

-Even the Washington Times – funded by Sung Myung Moon’s Unification Church in South Korea – and Breitbart have a mix of content that’s more or less accurate if warped through the conservative lens.
+Even the Washington Times – funded by Sung Myung Moon’s Unification Church in South Korea – and Breitbart have a mix of content that’s more or less accurate if warped through a far-right lens.
 Often times, it’s propaganda, but at least it’s propaganda built on a factual foundation.

 For the life of me, I can’t find their counterparts in Britain.
 With the exception of the Guardian, the Economist and the Financial Times, most of what I see on British news websites is crap.
 Some left-wing crap, but most of it is lies spun from whole cloth, content designed exclusively to pander to the worst prejudices of the Nigel Farage stooges, Moggsy’s upper crust authoritarians and Tommy Robinson droogies.

-Yes, there are some creepy snake pits of putrid agitprop in the United States such as InfoWars that simply make things up for a special class of readers, the woke paranoids convinced everything – and I mean everything – is a new-world-order government conspiracy bought and paid for by globalist Jews like me.
+Yes, there are some similarly creepy snake pits of putrid press in the United States such as InfoWars that will do anything including simply make things up for a special class of readers.
+That audience is mostly woke paranoids convinced everything – and I mean everything – is a new-world-order government conspiracy bought and paid for by globalist Jews like me.